 Creating graphics is relatively easy in earlier versions of Visual Basic because they have built-in drawing tools.
 For example, In Visual Basic 6, the drawing tools are included in the toolbox where the programmer just needs to drag the shape controls into the form to create rectangle, square, ellipse, circle and more.
 However, its simplicity has the shortcomings, you don’t have many choices in creating customized drawings.

-Since Visual Basic evolved into an object-oriented programming language under the VB.net framework, shape controls are no longer available.
-Now the programmer needs to write code to create various shapes and drawings.
 Even though the learning curve is steeper, the programmer can write powerful code to create all kinds of graphics.
 You can even design your own controls.
 Visual Basic 2015 RC offers various graphics capabilities that enable programmers to write code that can create all kinds of shapes and even fonts.
 In this Lesson, you will learn how to write code to draw lines and shapes on the Visual Basic 2015 RC IDE.

 Before you can draw anything on a form, you need to create the Graphics object in Visual Basic 2015.
 A graphics object is created using the CreateGraphics() method.
 You can create a graphics object that draws to the form itself or a control.